dabbourismo/Shipment/README.md

 # Shipment manager
-A winform application Created for shipment company client using Devexpress tools - MS sql server database
+A winform application Created for shipment company client using Devexpress tools - MS sql server database the application works for many pcs by hosting it on local server It is protected by serial number generator

 # How it works
 -The DataAccessLayer Class Has 4 ADO.NET methods that i created that take the sql command and parameters (if any) and fetchs the records